Richard Stanley Hawks Moody: Second Boer War

-Between 1899 and 1902, Hawks Moody served in the Second Boer War, for which he was mentioned in dispatches at least twice.
-He was promoted to lieutenant-colonel on 24 February 1900 to command a battalion of the Royal Munster Fusiliers, which was not raised, so he was sent to South Africa on special service, and commanded the 2nd battalion of the Royal Irish Fusiliers, from January 1901 to end of campaign.
+Between 1899 and 1902, Moody served in the Second Boer War, for which he was mentioned in dispatches at least twice.
+He was promoted to lieutenant-colonel on 24 February 1900 to command a battalion of the Royal Munster Fusiliers, which was not raised, so he was sent to South Africa on special service, and there commanded the 2nd battalion of the Royal Irish Fusiliers, from January 1901 to end of campaign.
 In this position he was again mentioned in despatches.
 Following the end of the war in June 1902, he returned to England on the SS Custodian which landed at Southampton in August 1902.
 He was appointed a Companion of the Order of the Bath (CB) in the South Africa honours list, which was published on 26 June 1902, and he received both the Queen's and King's medals with 5 clasps.
 He received the decoration of CB from King Edward VII during an investiture at Buckingham Palace on 24 October 1902.

+Moody was back in South Africa and in command of the 2nd battalion when around 640 officers and men of the battalion left for Bombay on the SS Soudan in January 1903, to be stationed in Rawalpindi.

 World War I

-Hawks Moody initially retired from the Army in 1906, subsequent to which he was appointed Commander of the Devon and Somerset Brigade of the Territorial Army until 1910.
-Hawks Moody subsequent to the outbreak of World War I in 1914 rejoined active service and raised the 7th Battalion Royal Irish Fusiliers, of which he served as Colonel, in addition to as Colonel of 2nd Battalion Royal Irish Fusiliers and, in 1915, as Commandant of a School of Instruction for Officers at Dover.
-In 1916, he raised, from the Devonshire Regiment, and took to France, a battalion of the Labour Corps, which he commanded from 1917 to 1918, after which he retired again from service.
+Moody initially retired from the Army in 1906, to serve as Commander of the Devon and Somerset Brigade of the Territorial Army until 1910.
+Moody subsequent to the outbreak of World War I in 1914 rejoined active service and raised the 7th Battalion Royal Irish Fusiliers, He served also as Colonel of 2nd Battalion Royal Irish Fusiliers and, during 1915, as Commandant of a School of Instruction for Officers at Dover.
+He during 1916 raised, from the Devonshire Regiment, and took to France, a battalion of the Labour Corps, which he commanded from 1917 to 1918, after which he retired again.

 Military Knight of Windsor and Historian

-Hawks Moody was appointed an honorary Colonel of the Buffs (East Kent Regiment) and a Military Knight of Windsor in 1919.
+Moody lost his brother, Henry de Clervaux Moody, in the Second Boer War in 1900 and his only son, Thomas Lewis Vyvian Moody, in the World War I in 1918.
+Moody was appointed an honorary Colonel of the Buffs (East Kent Regiment) and a Military Knight of Windsor in 1919.
 He was a member of the Naval and Military Club.

-Hawks Moody, at the request of The Buffs, wrote The Historical Records of The Buffs (East Kent Regiment), 3rd Regiment of Foot, 1914–1919, which was published in 1923.
-He in 1922 gave the first copy of the book to the Royal Library, Windsor.
+Moody, at the request of The Buffs, wrote The Historical Records of The Buffs (East Kent Regiment), 3rd Regiment of Foot, 1914–1919, which was published during 1923.
+He during 1922 gave the first copy of the book to the Royal Library, Windsor.

-Hawks Moody lost his brother, Henry de Clervaulx Moody, in the Second Boer War, and his only son, Thomas Lewis Vyvian Moody, in the First World War.
-Hawks Moody died on 11 March 1930 at Windsor Castle.
-He is buried at All Saints' Churchyard in Monkland, Herefordshire, where there is at Plot 62 a memorial to him, and to his sister, Gertrude, and to his son, Thomas Lewis Vyvian Moody.
+Moody died on 11 March 1930 at Windsor Castle.
+He is buried at All Saints' Churchyard in Monkland, Herefordshire, where at Plot 62 there is a memorial to him, and to his sister, Gertrude, and to his son, Thomas Lewis Vyvian Moody.